frontity/docs/docs/guides/setting-url-wordpress-source-data..md

 The main properties in the settings of this package that are implied in the URL of the WordPress source of data are:

-- `state.source.url`:  The URL of the WordPress
+- `state.source.url`:  The URL of the WordPress.
+Required.
-- `state.source.api`:  The URL of the WordPress REST API
-- `state.wpSource.isWpCom`:  A flag to indicate a special use case of wordpress.com sites (Personal or Premium plans)
+- `state.wpSource.isWpCom`:  A flag to indicate a special use case of wordpress.com sites (Personal or Premium plans).
+It is not required for Free wordpress.com sites.
+Defaults to `false`.

-`state.source.api` can be set manually but it can be computed from the value of `state.source.url` in most of the cases
+- `state.wpSource.prefix`: The prefix of the API.
+Defaults to `/wp-json`.
+It is not used if `isWpCom` is `true`.

 ## Wordpress scenarios